open-reaction-database/ord-schema/docs/schema.md

 }
 ```

-“Protos”---messages with defined values (akin to an instance of a Python
+"Protos"---messages with defined values (akin to an instance of a Python
 class)---can be imported/exported to/from JSON, Protobuf text (pbtxt), and
 Protobuf binary formats.